 How to respond to positive reviews?

-Like we discussed, responding to positive reviews can help you build a loyal customer community?
+As we discussed, responding to positive reviews can help you build a loyal customer community.
 So how do you win happy hearts further?

 Here’s the action plan: